shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 2. We created the layers for our NFT collection.
 3. We used **Hashlips art engine** for creating NFT assets from our layers.
 4. We uploaded NFT assets to Arweave using Metaplex "candy machine"
-5. We built a frontend for our Metaplex "candy machine" app using "candy machine mint" React project
+5. We built a frontend for our Metaplex "candy machine" app using "fair-launch" React project.

 # About the Author